Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-metabase.md

 $ git push scalingo master
 ```

-## Update the application
+## Update the Application

-To update your Metabase application to the latest version, you simply need to redeploy the last version of the code source.
+To update your Metabase application to the latest version, you need to redeploy the last version of the code source.

 Via this command for example: